kalininalab/GlyLES/README.md

   (GalNAc is seen as modification of galactose)
 * Some modifications can be added to the monomers, please see the [README](glyles/grammar/README.md) in the grammar folder for more information on this.
-* No path from the root to any leaf-monomer might have more than 9 monomers in sequence

 ## Installation